leegengyu/vulnhub-box-walkthrough/README.md

-# Vulnhub-Box-Walkthrough
+# VulnHub-Box-Walkthrough
-* This repository contains a list of vulnerable virtual machines from Vulnhub which I have attempted, as part of my preparation for the OSCP exam.
+* This repository contains a list of vulnerable virtual machines from VulnHub which I have attempted, as part of my preparation for the OSCP exam.
 * The list is ordered in chronological order, starting with the earliest ones that I tried.
 * Entries that are marked with **[S]** are considered to be similar to OSCP, based on this [spreadsheet](https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8).